 Teenage Mutant Ninja Turtles: Out of the Shadows is the best TMNT game there has ever been.
 If that sounds like faint praise: it is.
-Even though the game pushes the boundaries of what to expect from a low-budget, licensed beat ’em up, by working the strengths of the franchise into fairly deep gameplay, it is hamstrung by a patently rushed development cycle (take a bow Activision and Xbox ‘Summer of Arcade’).
+Even though the game pushes the boundaries of what to expect from a low-budget, licensed beat ’em up, by working the strengths of the franchise (do have a peek at… Continue reading Review: Teenage Mutant Ninja Turtles – Out Of The Shadows

 If there’s such a thing as a “Gaming Journalism Ten Commandments”, I’m relatively certain this post is breaking at least one of them.
-Somewhere in there there’s got to be a “Thou shalt not make a game you haven’t finished your Game of the Year”, likely following commandment number seven, “Thou shalt not give Duke… Continue reading My Game of the Year: XCOM: Enemy Unknown, although it is my game of the year, is one that […]
+Somewhere in there there’s got to be a “Thou shalt not make a game you haven’t finished your Game of the Year”, likely following commandment number seven, “Thou shalt not give Duke… Continue reading My Game of the Year: XCOM: Enemy Unknown

 Dishonored is a first-person stealth action game developed by Arkane Studios for the PC, Playstation 3 and Xbox 360.
 If you don’t know that already, you’ve been living under a gaming rock.
 It’s also my Game of the Year, and I think anyone who disagrees is an awful yazzihamper of an un-person.